rusthon/Rusthon/examples/javascript_classes.md

 	## TODO clean up list comps, here it leaks temp vars into the global namespace
 	SomeList = [a for a in ('hello', 'world')]

+	## note: this is valid python, but will not work in Rusthon
+	#OtherClassVar = MyClassVar + 10
+	## class-level variables that refer to another must prefix the class name
+	OtherClassVar = Root.MyClassVar + 10

 	@staticmethod
 	def somefunc(v): return v*2